unoplatform/uno.extensions/doc/Navigation/HowTo-DisplayItem.md

 ```

-- Add Widgets property to MainViewModel
+- Add a `Widgets` property to your main view model, similar to the following:

 ```csharp
 public Widget[] Widgets { get; } = new[]